 This is the quintessential classic of all resin jewelry projects.
-There’s nothing like wearing a chunky resin bracelet, Especially when you made it yourself.
-You won’t believe the step we take to give the resin a unique pattern.
+There’s nothing like wearing a stylish resin bracelet, Especially when you made it yourself.
+You’ve got endless color possibilities with this one.

 Okay, using resin in earring molds is my favorite of all the easy crafts on this list.
 Why?
 Earring always fit.
 Plus, they add a sense of style, even if my hair is a hot mess.
 If you like them colorful, then you will love using alcohol tints to make these Petri-style earrings.

 Ready to take on more easy crafts with resin but need help getting started?

 Then you will love my ebook, Resin Fundamentals.
 I wrote it with the resin beginner in mind.
 Instead of feeling hesitant to get started, read this book the same day you buy it.
 You’ll feel confident to tackle your first or next resin project.

 Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC